johanmynhardt/sparttt.app/README.md

 ## Development

-To get an interactive development environment run:
+To get an interactive development environment using `lein` run:

     lein fig:build

+To get an interactive development environment using `clj` run:

+    clj -A:build-dev

 This will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will